 If you want a super quick calculation on price you can use our bid calculator or download this quick form which can be used to gather some of the basic information we need to bid your project and give us a call or scan and send it back to us at email@example.com.
+Got pics?
+Measurements?
+Real Estate listings?
+Send them along as they make the bid process much easier!
 Below is our basic pricing structure and how bids are calculated which should give you a good idea of the initial cost of your project.

 Some walls in your home need to be repainted more frequently than others due to daily wear and tear.
 For example, if you only eat in your formal dining room a couple times a year during the holidays, you probably won’t need to paint the walls as often as those found in your kitchen, hallways, or bathroom.

 So..
 I’m sure you want to know the pricing!